benelsen/orb/README.md

 # orb

-orb is a simple javascript library for various problems of orbital mechanics.
+orb offers a few simple methods for several common problems of orbital mechanics, like transformations between various coordinate systems and simple orbit propagation using Keplerian elements.
-This library is far from complete right now and missing a lot of things waiting to be implemented.

 ## TODO